NuxiNL/flower/README.md

 An interesting aspect of the Switchboard is that these labels also act as a security mechanism.
-Handles to the Switchboard have a set of labels attached to it that can only be extended over time.
+Handles to the Switchboard have a set of labels attached to them that can only be extended over time.
 Every time a new label is attached, the size of the space in which it can establish connections is reduced.
 The Switchboard's security model is capability-based.